-In its Reply, Petitioner does not dispute that the liabilities at issue stem from 2017 and 2018 events, but asserts that SAPD is wrong that these claims and settlements will neither continue to increase, nor be paid in the foreseeable future.
-(Reply, pp. 7-8.)
-As of December 31, 2021, SCE claims to have incurred total net liability of \$858 million additional losses related to these events of \$1.3 billion.
-(Id., p.
-7.)
-Additionally, Petitioner generally renews its contentions as to this issue, and notes that AB 1054's remedies do not address the losses/settlements related to the 2017 and 2018 Wildfire/Mudslide events, as it only covers wildfires occurring on or after July 2019.
-(Id., p.
-7-8.)
-Petitioner concludes by reasserting that while the initial liability stems from past events, that does not change that it is resulting in ongoing expenses to SCE as claims are settled and paid, and such expenses would be considered by any willing buyer, and thus, must be allowed.
-(Id. at p.
-8.)
+have accrued additional losses of \$630 million additional losses related to these events, bringing its total to \$8.7 billion in settlements and \$689 million remaining to be paid as of December 31, 2023.
+Additionally, Petitioner notes that AB 1054's remedies do not address the losses and settlements related to the 2017 and 2018 Wildfire/Mudslide events, as it only covers wildfires occurring on or after July 2019.
+Petitioner concludes by reasserting that while the initial liability stems from past events, that fact does not change the ongoing expenses to SCE, and that such expenses would be considered by any willing buyer.

-Respondent notes Petitioner claims that SAPD has erroneously disregarded \$858 million of accrued liability related to "Wildfire-related claims" dating back to 2017 and 2018, and requests that adjustments be made to both the HCLD and CEA value indicators because a knowledgeable buyer would take these liabilities into account when valuing those assets.
-(SAPD Analysis, p.
-8.)
-In general, Respondent notes that it is unclear, however, why these liabilities, which arguably reduce the value of Petitioner's business as a going concern, necessarily results in a reduction to the value of its property as a going concern or its taxable unitary value, nor why Petitioner equates the valuation of its property as a going concern with the value of its business as a going concern, as none of the authorities Petitioner cites supports that proposition.
-(Ibid., emphases added by Respondent.)
+Respondent argues that it is unclear why these liabilities, which arguably reduce the value of Petitioner's business as a going concern, necessarily result in a reduction to the value of its property as a going concern or its taxable unitary value, nor why Petitioner equates the valuation of its property as a going concern with the value of its business as a going concern, as none of the authorities Petitioner cites supports that proposition.